golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/switching-to-mainnet.md

 ## How to monitor the status of your wallet

-There are a number of the `Yagna` commands that will enable you to monitor the status of your wallet.They will let you check the address of the wallet, check the status, and enable payments from it.
+There are a number of the `yagna` commands that will enable you to monitor the status of your wallet.They will let you check the address of the wallet, check the status, and enable payments from it.
 Their usage is illustrated [here](/docs/creators/javascript/examples/tools/managing-golem-wallet)

 ## Securing your Golem wallet